aae-stats/aae.db/README.md

 ```

+### Accessing CPUE estimates for a project

-Alternatively, there is a `fetch_cpue` function that can be used to download pre-calculated CPUE values for a given project or set of projects.
+There is a `fetch_cpue` function that can be used to download pre-calculated CPUE values for a given project or set of projects.
 This approach is recommended when downloading CPUE data and will avoid errors in calculating effort and full survey tables from the individual-level records returned by `fetch_project`.

 ```
 # specify a query to return all CPUE data for the VEFMAP project